Physical therapy for golfer’s elbow in Evanston, Illinois

 Where are Luna therapists seeing patients?

 Across the Evanston area, our therapists are at your service for in-home physical therapy sessions.
-We're committed to reaching you wherever you are, in any neighborhood we cover, to ensure that your PT experience is as convenient and accessible as possible.
+We ensure to reach you in every neighborhood we serve, making it a point to provide physical therapy at your convenience, right in your home.

 Is physical therapy covered by insurance?

-Luna is in partnership with numerous insurance plans, simplifying the benefits verification process.
-When you choose Luna, your co-pay will consistently align with the precise amount in your insurance plan for a PT clinic visit.
-We accept all major insurances and Medicare.
+At Luna, we accept a variety of insurance plans and handle the benefits verification process seamlessly.
+Rest assured, your co-pay with Luna will consistently align with the specified amount in your insurance plan for a PT clinic visit.
+We gladly accept all major insurances and Medicare.

 Is there a waiting list for new patients?